German submarine U-33 (1936): Service history

 On Monday, 20 November 1939 she sank three British steam trawlers.
 At 10:30 am, Thomas Hankins 14 miles north-west of Tory Island; at 4:00 pm, Delphine 18 miles north-northeast of Tory and at 5:05 pm Sea Sweeper 25 miles west-northwest of Tory.
 The crew of Thomas Hankins, under the master, M. Hankins, was rescued by another trawler ten hours later and landed in Northern Ireland.
 They reported that they had been shelled without warning.
 The second shell went through the bows and the fifth through the boiler, causing the trawler to sink in about 25 minutes.

 On Tuesday, 21 November 1939 at 08:30 in rough seas, the trawler FD87 Sulby (from Fleetwood), was sunk by gunfire from U-33 75–80 miles north-west of Rathlin Island.
 The crew had just managed to launch and push off the two lifeboats as the submarine fired two shells into the trawler amidships and she sank within two minutes.
 The U-boat commander pointed at the crew as they rowed from their ship and laughed.
 One of the lifeboats, whose occupants were Harold Blackburn, James Hay, James William Geddes (of Buckie, Banffshire, Scotland), Fred Brunt, Augustus Lewis, Sydney Mellish and Jack Threlfall were picked up the following day by the Tobermory lifeboat.
 The other lifeboat was lost with five men including the Skipper, Clarence Hudson; Mate John Michael (Jack) Dawson; and deck hands Raymond Randles, James Wood and R.A.
 Lister.

 An hour or so later at the same location, U-33 sank another trawler, William Humphries.
 The entire crew of 13 men were lost.
 Two of them were buried in the graveyard of Cill Chriosd on the Isle of Skye.

 Fate

 In February 1940, U-33, then captained by Hans-Wilhelm von Dresky, had been ordered to lay mines in the Firth of Clyde, in Scotland.
 However, the minesweeper HMS Gleaner, captained by Lieutenant-Commander Hugh Price, detected the U-boat on the 12th and dropped depth charges over a period of several hours.
 Eventually, the damaged U-33 was forced to surface and the crew abandoned the boat, which sank soon afterward.
 25 men died while 17 survived.
-Before the boat was abandoned, the U-boat's secret Enigma rotors were distributed amongst a few of the crew, who were instructed to release them into the sea to avoid capture.
-This was not done, however, and as a result the British captured three rotors, including two (VI and VII), that were only used by the Kriegsmarine and for which the wiring was previously unknown.
+Before the boat was abandoned, its secret Enigma rotors were distributed amongst a few of the crew, who were instructed to release them into the sea to avoid capture.
+This was not done, however, and as a result the British captured three rotors, including two (VI and VII), used only by the Kriegsmarine and for which the wiring was previously unknown.